 API keys are unique identifiers used to authenticate private requests in HitBTC API.

-Public market data is available without authentication, and all requests associated with account management require authentication via API keys.
+Public market data is available without authentication, but all requests associated with account management require authentication via API keys.

-API keys can be used to gain access to the full range of our platform’s features through a programming interface.
+API keys can be used to gain access to a full range of our platform’s features through a programming interface.

 API key consists of two parts:

 - Public API key - your API identifier.

 - Secret key - secret part used to sign your requests to our API.
 Make sure to keep it secret.